UNFmontreal/toad/doc/toad/src/en/tasks/18-Tractfiltering.md

 ### 1- TractFiltering

-scil_run_tractometry function (If you need more information send a message to toadunf.criugm@gmail.com)
+- function: scil_run_tractometry (If you need more information send a message to toadunf.criugm@gmail.com)

 ### 2- Use your own queries and atlases